Corvinus TDK (institutional level)

 Philosophy

-Institutional unit: Department of Political Sciences
+Institutional unit: Department

-Public policy and management
+Public management and policy

 Institutional unit: Department of Public Policy

-We welcome papers to the section which study the actors, institutions, processes, mechanism and decisionmaking on different levels (national, regional, European) of governance, and in the public or nonprofit sector in a broad sense, or any public policy area, or policy measure from theoretical or practical perspective applying scientific approaches from the field of economics, public policy, political science, sociology, management studies and other fields of social sciences.
+- the actors, institutions, processes, mechanism and decisionmaking on different levels (national, regional, European) of governance, and in the public or nonprofit sector in a broad sense, or

 supervisors | recommended topics ![]() |

-Attila BARTHA | Welfare policy reforms Development policy and well being Economic policy and institutions Corruption and governance |
+Attila, BARTHA | Corruption and anticorruption policies Welfare policy reforms Development policy and well being Education policy Migration policy Economic policy and institutions |

-Sándor CSENGŐDI | Network industry and departmental regulation Role of the State in encouraging research, development and innovation Subvention of SMEs and competitiveness Effective implementation of public functions of the State Planning and evaluation of public policies |
+Sándor, CSENGŐDI | Network industry and departmental regulation Role of the State in encouraging research, development and innovation Subvention of SMEs and competitiveness Effective implementation of public functions of the State Planning and evaluation of public policies |

-György HAJNAL | Reforms, structures, and problems of government and governance on subnational and national levels Europeanization of national administrations and policies Policy processes and policy problems Any of the research topics of Professor Hajnal: latest list of publications is available here: https://scholar.google.hu/citations?hl=en&user=ozlQc4sAAAAJ&view_op=list_works&sortby=pubdate |
+György, HAJNAL | Reforms, structures, and problems of government and governance on subnational and national levels Europeanization of national administrations and policies Policy processes and policy problems Any of the research topics of Professor Hajnal: latest list of publications is available here: https://scholar.google.hu/citations?hl=en&user=ozlQc4sAAAAJ&view_op=list_works&sortby=pubdate |

-Márton UGRÓSDY | Performance management in public organizations |
+Márton, UGRÓSDY | Performance management in public organizations |

 Sociology